Size of the Oberth Class

 Another problem is how the lower portion of the ship can be accessed.
 Of course, this also depends on what is actually located down there.
 There are no windows and nothing else that could indicate that it's a permanently inhabited area.
 The deuterium tank may occupy the upper part.
 If the engine room is in the lower hull, the power transfer conduits would have to go up all the way from the lower hull to the nacelles.
 On the other hand, if the warp core is located in the upper hull, probably both the matter (from the presumed deuterium tank) and the antimatter would have to be routed through the pylons.
 In either case the Oberth is a poor design.

 No matter if the lower hull has to be frequently accessed or only a few times per day, we wouldn't consider that the transporter is used for that purpose each time.
 Especially if we consider that the Oberth is a dated design, we have to keep in mind that, at the times of TOS, intra-ship transport was regarded as dangerous (mentioned e.g. in TOS: "Day of the Dove").
-There may be some sort of dedicated transporter channel between the upper and the lower hull to minimize the risk, but there's no reason why there couldn't be a small vertical turbolift channel instead.
-If we postulate that the turbolifts are running through the pylons, we get serious problems.
-The pylon thickness seems to be less than 1.8m on the Fact Files front view (image), and the actual photos support this impression.
-A 1m x 2m turbolift car could barely fit through such a channel, and it would be impossible to make it follow the curves, let alone technically sensible.
+There may be some sort of dedicated transporter channel between the upper and the lower hull to minimize the risk, but there's no reason not to make the pylon wide enough for a small vertical turbolift channel instead.
+Yet, if we postulate that the turbolifts are running through the pylons, we get serious problems.
+The pylon thickness appears to be less than 1.8m on the Fact Files front view, and the actual photos support this impression.
+A tiny 1m x 2m turbolift car could barely fit through such a channel, and it would be impossible to make it follow the curves, let alone technically sensible.
 Moreover, the car would depart vertically in the upper hull and arrive horizontally in the lower hull, and it would have to be turned by 90° again upon arrival.
 The change of the direction of gravity, on the other hand, would be no problem, considering that the car has its own gravity generator.
 Anyway, the designer of such a turbolift must be a complete idiot!
 Or does the ship rather have a pneumatic delivery system like in "Futurama"? ;-)

-Several interior sets of the Oberth class could be seen on screen.
-"Star Trek III" showed a standard-size Starfleet bridge on the USS Grissom (image), actually just a slight redress of the Enterprise bridge.
-The bridge of the USS Yosemite in TNG: "Realm of Fear" (image) may have been that spacious too, although it was just a partial set.
+Several interior sets of different ships of the Oberth class appear on screen.
+"Star Trek III" shows a standard-size Starfleet bridge on the USS Grissom, actually just a slight redress of the Enterprise bridge.
+The bridge of the USS Yosemite in TNG: "Realm of Fear" is a wholly different design by looks equally spacious, although it just a partial set was built.
 While it might have been the original intention that the bridge should occupy exactly the shallow dome on the top of the saucer, this is impossible on a 120m ship, since the dome would be less than 2m tall.
 There are two rows of light in the dome, but if there were actually two decks, it would require a 360m long ship.
-So at 120m length there is no other possibility but to assume that the bridge is not exposed, but occupies the central portion of the upper half of the saucer.
+So at 120m length there is no other possibility but to assume that the bridge is not exposed, but occupies the central portion of the upper half of the saucer, with the dome providing some extra room height.

-The interior of the Tsiolkovsky was visible in TNG: "The Naked Now" (image).
-It is quite evident that the already existing sets of the Enterprise-D (which were originally built for the Enterprise refit) were used, thus the Tsiolkovsky should have the Starfleet standard deck height of at least 3m.
-Since the away team was looking around in crew quarters and other inhabitable areas of the ship, it was almost certainly inside the saucer hull.
+The interior of the Tsiolkovsky is visible in TNG: "The Naked Now".
+It is evident that the already existing sets of the Enterprise-D, originally built for the Enterprise refit, are used, including the corridors with their characteristic cross-section.
+Thus, the Tsiolkovsky should have the Starfleet standard deck height of at least 3m.
+Since the away team is looking around in crew quarters and other inhabitable areas of the ship, this is very likely inside the saucer hull.
 On a related note, the door labels in the episode start with "07-", insinuating that the rooms are located on deck 7, although having seven decks in the saucer seems impossible.
+Also, 4-digit room numbers on such a small ship doesn't seem to be plausible.

 The heavily damaged S.S.
-Vico from TNG: "Hero Worship" has four decks in the saucer (image 1, image 2).
-Greg Jein who damaged the model obviously paid attention to the window arrangement and assumed that the two visible window rows belonged to deck 2 and deck 4 of the saucer, deck 1 being the bridge dome.
+Vico from TNG: "Hero Worship" has four decks in the saucer.
+Greg Jein, who damaged the model, obviously paid attention to the window arrangement and assumed that the two visible window rows belonged to deck 2 and deck 4 of the saucer, deck 1 being the bridge dome.
 This would work well for a ship of at least 300m.
-Almost 300m is the size at which the USS Tsiolkovsky appears next to the Enterprise-D in TNG: "The Naked Now" (image).
+Almost 300m is the size at which the USS Tsiolkovsky appears next to the Enterprise-D in TNG: "The Naked Now".
 Moreover, given the crew complement of 80, as stated in the same episode, only a ship of this large size could provide all the room for crew quarters and labs in the relatively small saucer.
-At the end of "Star Trek: Generations" (image), however, the Oberth was only 120m again (at most), compared to the Nebula-class Farragut.
-This was the last appearance of an Oberth-class on screen.
+At the end of "Star Trek: Generations", however, the Oberth is only 120m (at most), compared to the Nebula-class Farragut.
+This is the last appearance of an Oberth-class in live-action Trek.

-The best size reference available is a master systems display (MSD) that could be seen in "Hero Worship" (image), but unlike Greg Jein's model from the same episode (image), has only two decks in the saucer section.
-Since the MSD largely corresponds with the deck structure (image) I conceived before I saw the MSD, it is obvious that there would be basically the same problems with the window spacing, the height of deck 3, the loading ports, and the access to the secondary hull.
+The best canon size reference available is a master systems display (MSD) that can be seen in "Hero Worship", but unlike Greg Jein's model from the same episode, has only two decks in the saucer section.
+Since the MSD largely corresponds with the deck structure I conceived before I saw the MSD, it is obvious that there would be basically the same problems with the window spacing, the height of deck 3, the loading ports, and the access to the secondary hull.
 As expected, the bridge occupies the center of the first deck in the saucer superstructure.
 The computer core is directly below the bridge on deck 2 and it was explicitly called so in the episode.

 The USS Biko is identified by Data as a "freighter" in TNG: "A Fistful of Datas".
 The ship, like the Raman too, could have been intended to be of a different class.
 Anyway, the Oberth design doesn't look anything like a freighter.
 Even if we assume the ship is much larger, it would be hard to convert from a science ship to a freighter, as opposed to the Miranda-class USS Lantree that was both large enough and practical enough with its compact hull shape and large shuttlebay doors to be a cargo or supply ship.
 The cargo hold on the Oberth could be in the secondary hull, but there is nothing that could be a docking port or cargo bay door.

-On another note, in "Star Trek III" Sulu mentions a "scout class vessel" on his sensors (actually the cloaking BoP) when he may have expected to see the Grissom.
-A scout would definitely have to be a lot smaller than the Enterprise, and rather in the same size range as the BoP which Sulu may have mistaken as the Grissom at the first glance.
+On another note, in "Star Trek III" Chekov mentions a "scout class vessel" on his sensors (actually the cloaking BoP) when he may have expected to see the Grissom.
+A scout would definitely have to be a lot smaller than the Enterprise, and rather in the same size range as the BoP, which Chekov may have mistaken as the Grissom at the first glance.

 Anyway, the inconsistent window rows may have been one reason why the ship was scaled up for several TNG episodes to about 300m, most notably by Greg Jein who "destroyed" the U.S.S Vico - whereas the MSD in the same episode showed a considerably smaller ship.
 The other reason may have been that the 120m Oberth would have looked just too small beside the huge 642m Galaxy class.
 Finally, someone may have noticed that the interior sets don't work at 120m.
-A few years later, after the 120m ILM length had been established as official in the Star Trek Encyclopedias, the Oberth class seen in "Generations" appeared at 120m again.
+A few years later, the 120m ILM length was established in sources such as the Star Trek Encyclopedias.
+The Oberth class seen in "Generations" appeared at 120m again.
+Could this have to do with ILM creating the visual effects for the film?

 If the Oberth were only 120m long, there would be only two complete decks of only 2m clear height inside a saucer of 39m diameter for the lower deck and 32m for the upper deck, respectively.
 The small saucer would have to include the standard-sized bridge, a computer core, quarters for 80 crew members, three cargo bays and, of course, several science labs as we expect it on a dedicated science ship.
 The window arrangement with the useless "skylights" for the lower deck, at the expense of some area in the upper deck, seems idiotic, unless it's something else.
 No need to mention that the Lilliputian decks of the 120m ship would not match what we have seen as interior sets in "Star Trek III" and four TNG episodes.